Hydrolyzed Vegetable Protein (SOYA)

 • Nourishing Liquid: It can be prepared with other nutrients to produce nutrient oral liquid.

-Fuctional Properties of HVP (Hydrolyzed Vegetable Protein)
+Functional Properties of HVP (Hydrolyzed Vegetable Protein)

 Hydrolyzed Vegetable Protein | HVP Found In: